BarryWork/DEAP/README.md

 docker build . -t deap
 ```

+Instead of building the docker container manually, you can also use the CI build on https://hub.docker.com/r/haukebartsch/deap/.

 ## Running the container

 A script is provided to launch the container, [run](https://github.com/ABCD-STUDY/DEAP/blob/master/run).
 For usage instructions, run it with no arguments.